How skipping night brushing routine can make you fall sick

 These tiny colonies of microorganisms are invisible to the naked eye, but they are there in your oral cavity, growing in your gums and in between your teeth.

 Porphyromonas gingivalis is more harmful but less common than Streptococcus mutans.
 This harmful bacteria is associated with periodontitis.
-Periodontitis is a severe gum disease that damages the gum and can destroy the bones that support the teeth.
+Periodontitis is a severe gum disease that damages the gums and can destroy the bones that support the teeth.

-When you don’t brush, food particles and debris build-up as “plaques” in the teeth; harmful bacteria like Streptococcus mutans and Porphyromonas gingivalis will also accumulate in the tooth and gums, causing significant damage to the oral cavity.
+When you don’t brush, food particles and debris build-up as “plaques” in the teeth; harmful bacteria like Streptococcus mutans and Porphyromonas gingivalis will also accumulate in the teeth and gums, causing significant damage to the oral cavity.

 Why you should brush before bed